vzachari/IronSmithQSM/README.md

 4. Updates to README.md and README.pdf for clarity/readability.

 **NOTE:**
-Due to the FreeSufer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and v1.1.
+Due to the FreeSurfer update, the per-ROI QSM values are not identical between Ironsmith v1.0 and v1.1.
 Correlation of QSM values extracted from the 89 ROIs offered by Ironsmith, between v1.0 and v1.1 yielded an r^2 value of 0.99.
 For this reason, we do not recommend updating Ironsmith mid-analyses.
-All data should be analyzed with either v1.0 OR v1.1 (Freesurfer 6.0.0 or FreeSurfer 7.1.1).
+All data should be analyzed with either v1.0 OR v1.1 (FreeSurfer 6.0.0 or FreeSurfer 7.1.1).

 ## 1) Software requirements: